A COUPLE of spots in Nantwich that went down

 from the RAF at the age of 16 to find the prefabs had been demolished.

 prefabs had been and children were having great fun jumping into it.

-This would have been one of a number of brine pits on what is now Barony
+This would have have been the bungalow foundations rather than one of a number of brine pits on what is now Barony

 The 1956 edition of Johnson's

 Directory - a publication which included a list of householders

 throughout the town among other interesting items - lists the prefabs as

 "Barony, Park Estate".
 But there is no list in the 1958 edition,